-- Make sure you sit in the right position (as described above).
-Set your seat height, depth, forward light, and lumbar support for maximum comfort.
+- Make sure you sit in the correct position (as described above).
+Set your seat height, depth, forward tilt, and lumbar support for maximum comfort.

 - Whenever possible, stand up.
 Try to get up every 15 minutes.

 - Schedule stretches into your day.
-Keep moving here is the most important thing.
+Keeping moving here is the most important thing.
 A good posture is one that moves!
 I tell my patients the same thing all the time.

 - If you’re having trouble sitting, place something at the curve of your back (such as a towel rolled up).

-- The feet should remain flat on the floor with hips above knees.
-Your feet should be just slightly in front of your knees, or directly under your knees.
+- The feet should remain flat on the floor with hips above the knees.
+Your feet should be just slightly in front or directly under your knees.